ohmpi/ohmpi/sphinx/source/page0.rst

 .. note::
-   Everyone willing to get involved is  welcome in ohmPi Project!.
+   Everyone willing to get involved is  welcome in OhmPi Project!.